mike-wangbang/java-blackjack-game/README.md

 me because I have always been fascinated by the logic and probability found in casino games, so I wanted to design an implementation of one game in Java.
 I already know how to play *Blackjack*, so I think I will have fun working on this project.

+## User Stories:

+ - As a user, I want to be able to create a game and input a quantity of money to be played.
+ - As a user, I want to be able to set a bet at the beginning of each round.
+ - As a user, I want to be able to receive cards as a starting hand; playing against the dealer.
+ - As a user, I want to be able to perform various actions in Blackjack, such as hit and stand (might add more actions later on)
+ - As a user, I want to be able to win or lose money depending on the value of my current hand.